telerik/ajax-docs/controls/tabstrip/what's-new.md

 ---
 title: What's New
-page_title: What's New | RadTabStrip for ASP.NET AJAX Documentation
+page_title: What's New - RadTabStrip
-description: What's New
+description: Check our Web Forms article about What's New.
 slug: tabstrip/what's-new
 tags: what's,new
 published: False